privatenumber/terminal-columns/README.md

         }

         /**
-         * For screens smaller than 30 columns
+         * For viewports smaller than or equal to 30 columns
          * In this case, the screen is too small to render anything.
          * Simply remove responsiveness and assume the viewport width
          * is actually 1000 columns.